KushalRoyChowdhury/ChatBuddy/README.md

 -   **🛠️ Utility Features**:
     -   **Export Chat**: Save your conversation history to a human-readable `.txt` file or a complete `.json` backup.
-    -   **Import Chat**: Load a previous chat session from a `.json` file to continue where you left off.
+    -   **Import Chat**: Load a different chat session from a `.json` file.
     -   **Import / Export Memories**: Back up or add new memories from other devices.
-    -   **Clear Chat/Memory**: Easily manage your session by clearing the chat or temporary memory.
+    -   **App Import/Export**: Easily export your full app data including Chats, Memories, Recent Context, URLs, etc. And Import later or on another device.

 -   **📱 Responsive Design**: A clean, modern, and fully responsive UI that works beautifully on both desktop and mobile devices.
 -   **🚄 Performance Friendly**: Experience a smooth and snappy UI with memoized components.